reduxjs/redux/docs/tutorials/fundamentals/part-3-state-actions-reducers.md

 :::tip

 **In real-world applications, you won't have to write these complex nested immutable updates by hand**.
-In [Part 8](./part-8-modern-redux.md), you'll learn how to use Redux Toolkit to simplify writing immutable update logic in reducers.
+In [Part 8: Modern Redux with Redux Toolkit](./part-8-modern-redux.md), you'll learn how to use Redux Toolkit to simplify writing immutable update logic in reducers.

 :::